simdjson/simdjson/doc/basics.md

 It is also important to note that when dealing an invalid number inside a string, simdjson will report a `NUMBER_ERROR` error if the string begins with a number whereas simdjson will report a `INCORRECT_TYPE` error otherwise.

+The `*_in_string` methods can also be called on a single document instance: e.g., when your document consist solely of a quoted number.

 Dynamic Number Types
 ------------------------------